 In relation to Scope of Work Section 1.3.1.2

-Maintain system availability 24 hours per day, 365 days per year 99% of the time.
+Maintain system availability 24 hours per day, 365 days per year 99% of the time as measured on an annual basis.

 The Contractor shall provide timely submission of the final disaster recovery and business continuity plan within 15 days after the Contract start date.